itscodenation/curriculum-15-16/units/14-javascript2_2/lessons/1-hash/README.md

 ### Closing

 Today you learned about hashes.
-This is important because hashes are used to represent unordered list.
-Next, we will learn about jQuery.
+This is important because hashes are used to represent unordered list and connect items through key-value pairs.

 #### Homework